jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 </div>
 <br>

-# What do you mean by "sleep monitoring" and "sleep modulation"?
+# What are "sleep monitoring" and "sleep modulation"?

 <ins> Sleep monitoring </ins> is the recording of physiological signals to
 assess sleep duration, quality, and architecture.
 This typically involves sleep